-Do you want them to have a presence at benefit events you’re planning to host?
+Do you want them to have a presence at the benefit events you’re planning to host?

 Let them know and gauge their excitement about the time and energy this relationship will involve from both of you.

-Using your business as a means to benefit your local community isn’t just good citizenship, it’s good business sense.
-If you can build your commitment to supporting worthy causes into the basic fabric of your company, by being transparent about your giving program and creating a relationship between the customer, the business, and a dynamic, meaningful recipient, you’re going to experience next-level loyalty from your fan base.
+Using your business as a means to benefit your local community isn’t just good citizenship, it’s good business acumen.
+Suppose you can build your commitment to supporting worthy causes into the basic fabric of your company, by being transparent about your giving program and creating a relationship between the customer, the business, and a dynamic, meaningful recipient.
+In that case, you’re going to experience next-level loyalty from your fan base.
 It feels good to give, especially when that gift is combined with thousands of others to really make a difference for a cause you’re passionate about.
 And don’t be afraid to put those donation dollars to work for your bottom line—the more your sales grow, the more giving power you can harness.
 That’s winning for everyone.

-- Emily’s blog post: How to Make Giving a Part of Your Business Model
+Emily’s take on How to Make Giving a Part of Your Business Model

 Rachel Greiman’s perspective on Supporting Nonprofits as a Small Business